1b0325h/Riche/README.md

 ## Usage

-1. Next, run `python app.py` to run the server locally on your machine.
+1. Run `python app.py` to run the server locally on your machine.
 2. Open `localhost:50000` to view it in the browser.